Black Friday 2018 Office Depot deals: $450 HP laptop with Intel Core i7, $500 Lenovo Flex 5 and 1TB hard drive, $110 Dell 27-inch monitor

 HP laptop with Intel Core i7 and 1TB hard drive for $450 ($350 off)Office Depot

-We are seeing lots of deals on HP laptops, but this is a particularly good one.
-You get a collection of pretty killer components including a Core i7 CPU, 8GB of RAM and an enormous 1TB hard drive.
-The laptop is going under the product name of 15-da0086od.
+We're seeing lots of deals on HP laptops, but this is a particularly good one.
+You get a collection of pretty killer components, including a Core i7 CPU, 8GB of RAM and an enormous 1TB hard drive.
+The laptop is going under the product name 15-da0086od.
 Also good is Walmart's Pavilion x360 deal which features a Core i5 and sells for $530.

 Lenovo Flex 5 with Intel Core i5 and 1T hard drive for $500 ($300 off)Sarah Tew/CNET